-What’s interesting to note here is that the seemingly random order of the Lean Canvas is actually a gift in disguise.
-Had the Lean Canvas been organized more logically, people might be led to fill it in that order and miss following their own more natural thinking order.
+What’s interesting to note here is that the seemingly random order of the Lean Canvas is a gift in disguise.
+Had the Lean Canvas been organized more logically, people might have been led to fill it in that order and miss following their own more natural thinking order.

 Not surprisingly, the solution box often makes the top starting point for most ideas.
 Next in line are probably revenue/growth directives and exploiting a preexisting unfair advantage.

-As you work through your chain of beliefs, categorize each one into on these buckets:
+As you work through your chain of beliefs, categorize each one into these buckets:

 - a leap of faith (gut instinct),